kmohammedsu/ph4/readme.md

 ### KMeans Elbow Method
 ![download-4.png](attachment:7ab0f386-a290-4e31-8b50-7ea6dc897afa.png)
+**Inertia vs cluster count to determine optimal number of clusters**

 We used the inertia curve to decide on how many clusters to use in KMeans.
 The sudden drop in inertia from k=2 to k=4 showed that 4 clusters were a good representation of the natural groupings.